 3. Three (3) DTP, 3 polio, 3 doses of the Hepatitis B vaccine, and

-Beginning with the 2006-2007 school year, students entering school for the first time, including Kindergarten students and transfer students from out- of-state, will required to provide proof of a vision evaluation taken within six months prior to the student’s entrance to school.
+Beginning with the 2006-2007 school year, students entering school for the first time, including Kindergarten students and transfer students from out- of-state, will be required to provide proof of a vision evaluation taken within six months prior to the student’s entrance to the school.

-The visual examination will include test for amblyopia (lazy eye), strabismus (misalignment of the eyes), and internal and external eye health, and visual acuity.
+The visual examination will include a test for amblyopia (lazy eye), strabismus (misalignment of the eyes), and internal and external eye health, and visual acuity.
 Parents must submit a form to the school stating the results of the evaluation that must be signed by an optometrist, physician, and assistant or advanced practice registered nurse.

 All students must have a certified copy of a birth certificate on file.

 If a student becomes ill while at school, he/she will obtain a pass from a teacher to go to the Health Office.
 The nurse or office personnel will help however possible.
-Parents or a doctor will be contacted if necessary.
+Parents or doctors will be contacted if necessary.
 The nurse is forbidden by law to diagnose or to dispense medication unless the student is under the direct supervision of a medical doctor.

 If any pupil develops symptoms of illness or is injured at school, the parent, guardian, or any person designated on the pupil’s enrollment card by the pupil, will be notified.
 If deemed necessary by school personnel, they will be requested to take the student home or make arrangements for the student to go home and/or get medical attention.
 Students may not check themselves out of school.

 Prescription medications, which must be administered during school hours, may be administered when the following are on file at school: